Oncoscape is developed at the Fred Hutch Cancer Center under the auspices of the Solid Tumor Translational Research initiative.

 Hamid Bolouri, PhD

 Dr. Bolouri tackles big data, developing computational methods to discover how genes control the behavior of cells in health and disease.
 Dr. Bolouri’s discoveries include the first genomic model of how roughly 150 genes drive the development of a type of immune cell called a T cell, as well as the first model to reveal how a specific network of interacting genes controls early embryonic development in the sea urchin.
 Dr. Bolouri has contributed to the development of more than a dozen software platforms, including Oncoscape.
-He is collaborating with Fred Hutch colleague Dr. Soheil Meshinchi to identify key molecular changes in childhood acute leukemia that can be used to guide therapy.
-With Dr. David MacPherson, Dr. Bolouri is studying the role that a specific regulatory gene plays in lung cancer.
-As part of STTR, Dr. Bolouri has developed methods to sift through large amounts of clinical and molecular data to find patterns that can be used to tailor treatment and improve precision medicine strategies.
+Other past projects include identifying key molecular changes in childhood acute leukemia that can be used to guide therapy with Dr. Soheil Meshinchi, and studying the role that a specific regulatory gene plays in lung cancer with Dr. David MacPherson.
+While a part of STTR, Dr. Bolouri developed methods to sift through large amounts of clinical and molecular data to find patterns that can be used to tailor treatment and improve precision medicine strategies.

 Ms. Krenn started her research career on the bench and eventually moved to a program management roll assisting in the establishment of a central tissue repository for several national clinical trials.
 During her time in tissue banking she managed several SQL research databases.
 Motivated by the massive amounts of data being generated she began to further develop her programming skills to focus on front-end development and data visualization.
-On the Oncoscape team her education, research and software development background help to understand the limitations we face as researchers and guide to establish relevant cloud based solutions for the center.
+While a part of the Oncoscape team, her education, research and software development background helped us better understand the limitations we face as researchers, and guided the project to establish relevant cloud based solutions for the center.

 Mr. McDermott started his career at the Fred Hutch in 2000 as an IT professional in Center IT.
 During that time, he has been involved with the design, implementation and administration of many IT systems including email, server virtualization, storage, cloud computing and more.
 He’s most interested in working on projects that have a direct and positive impact on the important research that is happening at the Center.